ParanoidSyntaxError/HousePool/README.md

 ### Example:

-In a regular spin of roulette roulette, the odds of winning on a straight up bet are 1/37.
-However, a winning player is only payed 35/1 odds.
+In a regular spin of roulette, the odds of winning on a straight up bet are 1/37.
+However, a winning player is only paid 35/1 odds.
 This gives the house a 2.7% edge.

-Using this example with House Pool, the roulette provider would be payed 1.7% of the players wager, regardless if the player wins or loses.
+Using this example with House Pool, the roulette provider would be paid 1.7% of the players wager, regardless of if the player wins or loses.